Frequently Asked Questions

 What is the absorption rate of polypropylene?

 There are a few variables, but the rate is generally 12 - 15 times its dry weight.
-The variables:
+The variables are as follows:

 - the weight/density of the fluid sorbed, which is different for all fluids